Leapo/Rock64-BashGPIO/README.md

 **rock64-pwm-test.sh**<br>
 A test script utilizing the rock64-gpiolib library to set the brightness on an LED via software PWM.

-## Python Libraries and Scripts
-### R64.GPIO
-A re-implementation of the RPi.GPIO library for the Rock64.
-Currently under development.

 # Resources
 List of resources used while building the scripts and libraries in this repository